mreferre/yelb/deployments/platformdeployment/AWS/ECS/copilot/README.md

 > For example, the environment manifest in the `envioronments/yelb-env` folder has been tweaked from the default to enable Container Insights.
 More importantly, the `yelb-appserver` and `yelb-ui` manifests have a variable that needs to be injected for service discovery to work properly (more info [here on how Copilot service discovery](https://aws.github.io/copilot-cli/docs/developing/service-discovery/) works and [here on the application service discovery requirements](https://github.com/mreferre/yelb/blob/master/yelb-appserver/startup.sh#L3-L7))

 These commands assume you have the Copilot tool installed and you have an AWS CLI profile called `default` already created.
-Make sure you are running these commands from the `/deployments/platformdeployment/AWS/ECS` folder because the copilot binary will look for a `copilot` folder.
+Make sure you are running these commands from the `/deployments/platformdeployment/AWS/ECS/copilot` directory.

 First initialize the app with this command (the app name - `yelb` - is specified in the `.workspace` file distributed with this repo so copilot won't ask for it):
 ```